arkeane/polybar_autohide/README.md

           ```
      - For other users, bind the script with your favourite binding system

-# Known Problems
+# Known Problems (working on)
-- Dual monitor setup works but in a strange way (Still working on it)
+- Dual monitor setup works but in a strange way
 - Trying to convert all the shell commands to c++ syntax to avoid external programs
+- Multiple bars support

 If you want to support me [PayPalMe](paypal.me/LudovicoPestarino)